 Money Savings

-Through regular forklift maintenance, you will be more likely to find minor problems.
-That includes common issues like weeping fittings, low fluid levels, and debris-filled components.
+With regular forklift maintenance, you’re more likely to identify minor problems.
+This includes common issues like weeping fittings, low fluid levels, and debris-filled components.
 If you can identify and repair these minor problems early, you can save yourself from a significant (and more expensive) repair down the road.

 Safety Priority

-Every company that uses forklift trucks has a legal and ethical responsibility to keep them in safe operating conditions.
-Because, of course, you want to make sure your team goes home at the end of every shift in one piece.
+Every company using forklifts has a legal and ethical responsibility to maintain them in safe operating conditions.
+You want to ensure your team goes home safely at the end of every shift.

 That is why regular forklift maintenance is essential.
-It helps identify general safety issues and repair them before they lead to a forklift operator or pedestrian being injured or possibly even killed.
+It helps identify general safety issues and repair them before they lead to a forklift operator or pedestrian being injured or worse, being killed.

 Higher Resale Value

 If you intend to trade in your forklift, a well-maintained vehicle will recoup a large portion of your initial investment in the secondary market.
-A well-maintained forklift commands a higher price than one in poor condition, which is quite evident.
+A well-maintained forklift commands a higher price than one in poor condition.

 Additionally, if you are leasing your tow motor, it is crucial to ensure regular maintenance.
 Otherwise, you will face a substantial bill when the lease ends.